chand-na/Superstore_Sales_Visualization/README.md

 - **Customer Segment Insights**
   Understand which customer segments generate the most revenue and profit.

-- **Regional and State-Level Analysis**
-  Geographic views showing how sales and profit vary across regions and states.

 - **Discount vs. Profit Relationship**
   Scatter plot illustrating the impact of discount rates on profitability to aid in pricing strategy optimization.